-All changes in your civil status must be notified to the Population and Civil Registry Department and Provincial Directorate for Migration Management within 20 work days.
+All changes in your civil status must be notified to the Population and Civil Registry Department and also to the Provincial Directorate for Migration Management within 20 work days.

-There is an entry error on my civil status in the identity document issued to me by the General Directorate for Migration Management.
+There is an entry error on my civil status in the identity document issued to me by the Directorate General for Migration Management.
 What should I do for correction?